koaning/embetter/README.md

 ## Install

-For now you can only install from Github.
+You can only install from Github, for now.

 ```
 python -m pip install "embetter @ git+https://github.com/koaning/embetter.git"